The Great Bear

 Bright Star, Multiple Star

 Mizar (zeta Ursae Majoris - ζ UMa) - is probably the most popular and celebrated double star in the entire sky.
-At magnitude +2.23, Mizar is the middle star of the Dipper's handle and those with good eyesight will easily notice its mag. +4.0 companion Alcor some 11.8 arc minutes away or about 1/3 the diameter of the full Moon.
+At magnitude +2.23, Mizar is the middle star of the Dipper's handle and those with good eyesight will easily notice its mag. +4.0 companion, Alcor.
+It's some 11.8 arc minutes away or about 1/3 the diameter of the full Moon.
 For centuries Mizar has served as naked eye vision test.
-It's often said for those that can split the two stars unaided without optical instruments you can be assured that your eyesight is in good shape.
-However, the split is actually relatively easy and even those with average eyesight can accomplish the task.
+It's often said that those who can split the two stars unaided, without optical aid, can be assured that their eyesight is in good shape.
+However, the split is actually relatively easy and even those with average eyesight can accomplish it.

 The complete star system is approx. 83 light-years away with all members part of the Ursa Major moving group.

-It's distance is estimate to be between 60 and 80 light-years and it's believed to be a component of the Ursa Major moving group or at least on the outer fringe.
-It has two faint companions of tenth and eleventh magnitudes.
+It's distance is estimate to be between 60 and 80 light-years and it's believed to be a component of the Ursa Major moving group, or at least on the outer fringe.
+Megrez has two faint companions of tenth and eleventh magnitudes.

-Alula Australis (Xi Ursae Majoris - ξ UMa) - more commonly known as just Xi Ursae Majoris is a close double consisting of magnitude +4.3 and +4.8 components separated by 1.7 arc seconds.
-It's a nice small telescope target and a 100mm (4-inch) refractor on nights of good seeing at high magnifications (above 200x) will split them.
+Alula Australis (Xi Ursae Majoris - ξ UMa) - more commonly known as just Xi Ursae Majoris is a close double consisting of magnitude +4.3 and +4.8 components, separated by 1.7 arc seconds.
+It's a nice small telescope target and a 100mm (4-inch) refractor, on nights of good seeing, and at high magnification (above 200x) will split them.
 The stars are located towards the southern part of Ursa Major.